-- Communication of knowledge and organisation's values relating to unannounced and regular proactive audits conducted by internal or external auditors - Consultation on audit process throughout the project/site including management/workforce/contractors and sub-contractors - Incorporation of trained members of management and workforce in regular basic audits that comply with SafetyMap or similar proprietary in-house systems (noting that SafetyMap is not a dedicated audit tool) - The conduct of regular full Safety Management System audits every 12 months on long projects that comply with national and international auditing standards ranging from compliance with AS/NZS 4804:2001, for example or other similar Standards or recognised audit tools (on shorter projects - the conduct of audits at regular shorter intervals)
+- Communication of knowledge and organisation's values relating to unannounced and regular proactive audits conducted by internal or external auditors

+- Consultation on audit process throughout the project/site including management/workforce/contractors and sub-contractors

+- Incorporation of trained members of management and workforce in regular basic audits that comply with SafetyMap or similar proprietary in-house systems (noting that SafetyMap is not a dedicated audit tool)

+- The conduct of regular full Safety

+Management System audits every 12

+months on long projects that comply

+with national and international

+auditing standards ranging from

+compliance with AS/NZS 4804:2001,

+for example or other similar

+Standards or recognised audit tools

+(on shorter projects the conduct of

+audits at regular shorter intervals)

+SMT 24.
+Carry out formal inspections of workplace and work tasks

+- Plan formal inspection document(s). - Undertake regular formal inspections. - Interact positively with workers and leadership team members. - Record, follow-up and communicate on required and completed actions.

-Process steps Knowledge, skill and behaviour Culture outcomes SMT 24.
-Carry out formal inspections of workplace and work tasks Plan formal Knowledge Consistent and visible leadership inspection in OH&S behaviours and actions • Extensive knowledge of construction processes and document(s). discrete work tasks Consistent proactive • Undertake regular communication of organisation's • The provisions of OH&S Acts, Regulations, Codes values, policy and procedures formal inspections. of Practice relevant to the workplace including legal throughout the project/site Interact positively responsibilities of employers, sub-contractors, employees including management/ and other parties with workers and workforce/contractors and subleadership team · Understands proactive hazard identification risk assessment contractors members. and inspection principles Communication of knowledge Record, follow-up · Suitable inspection methods and tools and organisation's values and communicate • OH&S record keeping and related systems relating to regular and proactive on required and Considerations for choosing between different control inspections completed actions. measures including potential hazards created with the • Incorporation of workforce in introduction of another control measure regular formal inspections, such Consideration as to when to seek expert advice as checklist inspections and unannounced walk-arounds by Skill senior management Communication Competency A (Group Communication), B Reduction of "at-risk" behaviours (Giving Feedback) and C (Interpersonal Skills) because the personalisation of see pp. 52 and 53 consequences is consistently Ability to proactively control/reduce/minimise hazards/risks communicated • Ability to inspect the entire working environment in order to Development and nurturing identify hazards, assess risks and design and implement of ownership of safety culture appropriate safety management systems processes by incorporating • Ability to prioritise hazards and appropriate controls employees in formal inspections according to assessment and evaluation of risks • An increase in broader OH&S • Ability to analyse relevant workplace data (i.e. incident, risk awareness and action throughout the project/site environmental monitoring) to identify risks and assess risks including management/ and evaluate the effectiveness of the safety management workforce/contractors and subsystem contractors · Ability to assess the resources needed to establish and maintain OH&S systems Development and communication of standard Behaviour procedures and instructions Reinforces the personal importance of safety across the organisation at all levels and throughout the · Findings and new work methods are widely communicated project/site including contractors to workforce and all levels of management throughout the and sub-contractors project/site including contractors and sub-contractors
+- Extensive knowledge of construction processes and discrete work tasks - The provisions of OH&S Acts, Regulations, Codes of Practice relevant to the workplace including legal responsibilities of employers, sub-contractors, employees and other parties - Understands proactive hazard identification risk assessment and inspection principles - Suitable inspection methods and tools - OH&S record keeping and related systems - Considerations for choosing between different control measures including potential hazards created with the introduction of another control measure - · Consideration as to when to seek expert advice

+- Communication Competency A (Group Communication), B (Giving Feedback) and C (Interpersonal Skills) - see pp. 52 and 53 - Ability to proactively control/reduce/minimise hazards/risks - Ability to inspect the entire working environment in order to identify hazards, assess risks and design and implement appropriate safety management systems - Ability to prioritise hazards and appropriate controls according to assessment and evaluation of risks - Ability to analyse relevant workplace data (i.e. incident, environmental monitoring) to identify risks and assess risks and evaluate the effectiveness of the safety management system - Ability to assess the resources needed to establish and maintain OH&S systems

-- · Rewards proactive identification of identified hazards or similar hazards - Seeks input/participation from workforce in proactive hazard identification/risk control/minimisation - Commitment to and ownership of process is obtained - · Communicates conclusions of inspections to relevant parties - Continuously monitors and reviews procedures and related safety performance - Delivers information in a clear and understandable fashion - Checks understanding at appropriate times - Records of process are made so that auditable records are retained - Creates a culture by systematically paying attention to the collective practices the company needs to adopt
+- Reinforces the personal importance of safety - Findings and new work methods are widely communicated to workforce and all levels of management throughout the project/site including contractors and sub-contractors - Rewards proactive identification of identified hazards or similar hazards - Seeks input/participation from workforce in proactive hazard identification/risk control/minimisation - Commitment to and ownership of process is obtained - Communicates conclusions of inspections to relevant parties - Continuously monitors and reviews procedures and related safety performance - Delivers information in a clear and understandable fashion - · Checks understanding at appropriate times - Records of process are made so that auditable records are retained - Creates a culture by systematically paying attention to the collective practices the company needs to adopt